walfonso-uv/NLPCA-SOM/README.md

 ### Method validation
 The validation of the regions identified in the cluster analysis with NLPCA and SOM was performed through heterogeneity measure (H) developed by Hosking and Wallis [44], where <img src="https://render.githubusercontent.com/render/math?math=H < 1">, indicates the region is considered "acceptably homogeneous"; <img src="https://render.githubusercontent.com/render/math?math=1 < H < 2"> indicates the region is claimed "possibly heterogeneous"; and region with <img src="https://render.githubusercontent.com/render/math?math=H > 2"> is "definitely heterogeneous".
 Furthermore, a spatial validation was performed, verifying the spatial coherence of each gauge station classified in each cluster, to finally analyze the seasonality of monthly rainfall in southwestern Colombia (Nariño).

+## MatLab Files
+Follow the next instructions to get similar results as we present in [Paper].

+### Requirements
+First, run **Requirements.m** to check if your MatLab version is compatible to run scripts and functions.
+Verify using this script or doing the next checklist:
+- [ ] MatLab realease 2015b
+- [ ] Neural Network Toolbox

+If you run the script a message dialog will appear to inform if your version is compatible or not.

+## Main_Script
+This is the main script where, it is possible to reply the results from the manuscript [Paper].